lextoumbourou/notes/content/comp_investing_part_1.md

 The next modules covered the basics of hedge fund management, including how managers are paid and how they attract investors.
 Then a glimpse of what to expect from the rest of the course.

-Week 2 opened with methods of estimating company value using balance sheet metrics, news and other information.
+Week 2 opened with a series on the methods of estimating company value: balance sheet metrics, news and other information.
 Event studies were discussed.

-The [Capital asset pricing module](http://en.wikipedia.org/wiki/Capital_asset_pricing_model) is introduced detailing the implications of it for investors.
+Later the [Capital Asset Pricing Model (CAPM)](http://en.wikipedia.org/wiki/Capital_asset_pricing_model) is covered detailing the implications of it for investors.
 If I'm honest, I found the presentation of the topic a little dry and hard to follow.
 For me, [MBA Bullshit](http://www.mbabullshit.com) had a far simpler [CAPM Introductory series](http://www.youtube.com/watch?v=LWsEJYPSw0k).

 Week 3 was a joy.
-[NumPy](http://www.numpy.org) was introduced, as was [pandas](http://pandas.pydata.org), through a series of video tutorials based on a text-based series.
-The video tutorials were paced little slow and I ended up preferring the text-only versions on the [wiki](http://wiki.quantsoftware.org/index.php?title=Numpy_Tutorial_1).
+[NumPy](http://www.numpy.org) was introduced, as was [pandas](http://pandas.pydata.org), through a series of video tutorials that accompanied a [text-only series](http://wiki.quantsoftware.org/index.php?title=Numpy_Tutorial_1).
+The video tutorials were paced a little slow and I generally preferred the text version.
 Later modules also covered a quant library built for the course called [QSTK](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit).
-Such an incredible amount of work went into the course.
-And all for free.
-Crazy.
+This is perhaps one of the strongest selling points of the course.

-The very first homework was assigned where we were to create a "brute force" optimiser.
+The very first homework was assigned where we were to create a "brute force" portfolio optimiser.
 I found the homework to be a magnitute easier than understanding the lectures.

 Week 4 delved deeper into hedge fund tactics like market arbitrage: the various ways investors exploit market inefficiencies.
-A theory called [The Effective-market Hypothesis](http://en.wikipedia.org/wiki/Efficient-market_hypothesis) was introduced.
+A theory called [The Effective-market Hypothesis](http://en.wikipedia.org/wiki/Efficient-market_hypothesis) was then covered.

 The video sound quality this week was particularly poor.
-I think the team were experimenting with different recording techniques, as it was drastically improved the week after.
-The videos alternated between opening to Ray Charles - What'd I Say and an 80s rock tune I've never heard before.
-Tucker would sometimes start the video clapping in excitment and some times awkwardly slide into his chair sipping noisily from a styrophone cup labelled "COFFEE".
-Kelly got a kick out of these.
+I think the team were experimenting with different recording techniques, as it improved the week after.
+Side note: the videos alternated between opening to Ray Charles - What'd I Say and an 80s rock tune I've never heard before.
+Tucker would sometimes start the video clapping in excitment and some times awkwardly slide into his chair sipping noisily from a styrofoam cup labelled "COFFEE".

 Lastly, there was a lengthy discussion around portfolio optimisation and the second homework assigment was introduced: performing an Event Study.
 Most of the code was already provided and minor tweaks were required to pass the exam.